daacosta/AnMDtoplaywithGit/Test.md

 This is it, I am learning Git...

-I hope to be able to use this correctly
+I hope to be able to use this correctly.

+Very well, I am cooking now...

+A simple equation:

+$$E=mc^2$$